MohamedAshraf701/node-cli/README.md

 ## Folder Structure

-After running the command, node-initdb will create the following folder structure:
+After running node-initdb, your project will have the following structure:

 ```
 - config/